Freelance Business Expenses: 39+ Things You Can Claim

 To claim your business expenses as a freelancer, you’ll first need to track your expenses over the course of the tax year.
 You can use accounting software for this, or you can do it manually using a spreadsheet.
 Alternatively, you could hire an accountant to help with this as well.

-Even if you’re using simplified expenses (in the UK), you must keep records of all your business expenses for six years in the UK and 3 years in the US.
+Even if you’re using simplified expenses (in the UK), you must keep records of all your business expenses for 6 years in the UK and 3 years in the US.
 This includes receipts, statements, invoices, mileage etc.

 When it comes to anything tax-related, it’s a good idea to get professional advice relevant to your circumstances.
 There is a lot to gain and lose come tax time if you do things right or wrong, so I really recommend learning as much as you can.
 After all, running a freelance business is partly about the freelancing, but also partly about the business itself!